unitedastronomer/E1-572G-Hackintosh/README.md

 * **Do not update AppleALC**.
 It is compiled to only contain layout 28 of ALC282.

 ## macOS Monterey - Sequoia

-Requires root-patching with [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) to restore Wi-Fi functionality since Monterey, and Graphics Acceleration since Ventura.
+It requires root-patching with [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) to restore Wi-Fi functionality since Monterey, and Graphics Acceleration since Ventura.
 > [!NOTE]
 > 1. Sequoia requires OCLP 2.0.0
 > 2. OCLP for Sequoia requires an internet connection, either via USB tethering or ethernet.